codepath/web103_finalproject/README.md

 ### Database Management

-- API endpoint to reset the database to its initial state.
+API endpoint to reset the database to its initial state.

-### User log in via Github

-- The user can log in via Github

 ## Frontend Features

 ### Uploading a Shoe

-- The user should be able to fill out a form to upload a new 'Shoe' to add to their collection [gif goes here]
+The user should be able to fill out a form to upload a new 'Shoe' to add to their collection [gif goes here]

 ### Redirection

-- After creating a Shoe, users are navigated to the Sneak-Peak gallery.
+After creating a Shoe, users are navigated to the Sneak-Peak gallery.
 [gif goes here]

 ### User Interactions

-- Users can upvote/downvote shoes in the highlight gallery.
+Users can upvote/downvote shoes in the highlight gallery.
 [gif goes here]

 ### "Highlighting"

-- The user should be able to 'Highlight' a shoe so that their shoe can be added to the highlighted dashboard on the homepage [gif goes here]
+The user should be able to 'Highlight' a shoe so that their shoe can be added to the highlighted dashboard on the homepage [gif goes here]

 ### User can Edit/Delete shoe from their collection

-- Logged in Users edit or delete shoes listed in their collection [gif goes here]
+Logged in Users edit or delete shoes listed in their collection [gif goes here]

 ### Dynamic Routing

-- Landing page, user profiles, individual shoe details, and Sneak-Peak Dashboard, all facilitated via React Router.
+Landing page, user profiles, individual shoe details, and Sneak-Peak Dashboard, all facilitated via React Router.

 ### React Component Structure

-- Hierarchically designed components segmented into pages and component types.
+Hierarchically designed components segmented into pages and component types.

+### The Web App Gracefully Handles Errors

+The web app displays an error message to the user if something goes wrong.
+[gif goes here]

+### User log in via Github

+- The user can log in via Github
+  [gif goes here]

 ## Getting Started